rioos2/aran/BUILDING.md

-# Building Rio/OS Aran API from source
+# Building Rio/OS API Gateway from source

-## Mac OS X for Linux Development
+## Linux Development

-These install instructions assume you want to develop, build, and run the various Rio/OS Aran API software components in a Linux environment.
+These install instructions assume you want to develop, build, and run the various Rio/OS API Gateway software components in a Linux environment.

-1. Checkout the source by running `git clone git@gitlab.com.com:rioos/aran.git; cd aran`
+1. Checkout the source by running `git clone git@gitlab.com.com:rioos/api_gateway.git; cd api_gateway`
 1. Run `make` to compile all Rust software components (this will take a while)
 1. (Optional) Run `make test` if you want to run the tests.
 This will take a while.
 1. [postgresql](https://postgresql.com)